 Risk drinking before pregnancy can increase the risk of the development behavioural problems in toddlers.
-This comes from a new study using data from the Norwegian Mother and Child Cohort Study (MoBa).
+This comes from a 2014 study using data from the Norwegian Mother and Child Cohort Study (MoBa).
 Early intervention to help and support mothers and their children could help to prevent these problems from developing into long term behavioural problems.

 In the study, several screening questions were used to measure maternal drinking behaviour; how many drinks were needed to feel high, had others irritated or hurt them by criticising their alcohol consumption, had they felt they ought to drink less alcohol, and had they ever drunk alcohol in the morning to relieve a hangover.